MatthewQuenneville/matthewquenneville.github.io/_pages/research.md

 [<img src="/assets/images/entropy.png" width="600">](https://doi.org/10.3390/e20090707)

-### Boosted Tree Models for Particle Physics
+### Boosted tree models for particle physics
 <span style="font-size:0.75em;">[Quenneville 2014, CERN Internal Note (not peer-reviewed)](https://cds.cern.ch/record/1951385)</span>\
 <span style="font-size:0.75em;">Key topics:</span>\
 <span style="font-size:0.75em;"><i>Boosting, Decision Trees, Regression, Model Validation, Particle Physics</i></span>

-When a Higgs boson decays into a pair of tau leptons, multiple neutrinos are produced.
+When a Higgs boson decays into a pair of tau leptons, multiple neutrinos are among the final decay products.
 These particles are extremely weakly interacting, and pass through detectors without being detected.
-Thus, reconstructing the mass of the original Higgs boson is not possible to reconstruct directly from the observed decay products.
+Thus, the mass of the original Higgs boson is not possible to reconstruct directly from the observed decay products.
 However, statistical inferences can be made based on the observed decay products.
 In this report, we describe the use of boosted tree models to reconstruct the Higgs boson mass.
 This model achieves comparable accuracy to existing models, while requiring a tiny fraction of the computation time.

 [<img src="/assets/images/higgs.png" width="600">](https://cds.cern.ch/record/1951385)